UW-Eau Claire – Eau Claire Campus

 Geography and Anthropology: Visiting Assistant Professor

 An instructional academic staff position is available in the Department of Geography and Anthropology with an emphasis in Physical Geography and a specialization in Climate Science.
-The position is for the Spring 2022 semester and 2022‑2023 academic year with a starting date of January 6, 2022.
+The position is for the 2022‑2023 academic year with a starting date of August 22, 2022.
 The official title is in the Visiting Assistant Professor title series.
-This is a three-semester appointment with salary commensurate with experience and qualifications.
+This is an academic year appointment with salary commensurate with experience and qualifications.

 MINIMUM QUALIFICATIONS: A Ph.D. degree in Geography or a related discipline, with an emphasis in Physical Geography and scholarly specialization in climate science, is required from a regionally accredited institution.
 Specific areas of specialization may include, but are not limited to, climatology and its various subfields, biogeography, soil science, and cryospheric science.